amcalabretta/AppMonitor/README.md

    - proxy_usr: The user name used to connect trought the proxy.
    - proxy_pass: The password used to connect trought the proxy.
    - MAIN_DIR: The directory where the scritps are
-   - DATABASE_BIN: The path of the sqlite3 binary, it has been defined because you might want to compile it by yourself
+   - DATABASE_BIN: The path of the sqlite3 binary, it has been defined because you might want to compile it by yourself (see above)
    - DATABASE_FILE: The path of the sqlite3 databse file.
    - IOS_DIR: The directory where the ios files are generated (you might define another cron tab to delete or tar these files)
    - LOGS_DIR: The directory where the logs are wrote (you might define another cron tab to delete or tar the logs)